CassieMarie0728/my-awesomeness/README.md

 - [modded-android/development](https://github.com/modded-android/development) - The Development Repo for Modded Android
 - [moshe19909090/ai-repository-summarizer](https://github.com/moshe19909090/ai-repository-summarizer) - FastAPI service that generates structured LLM-based summaries for public GitHub repositories using context-aware filtering and bounded token usage.
 - [mostlyvirtual/book-to-audiobook](https://github.com/mostlyvirtual/book-to-audiobook) - Convert PDFs and EPUBs into MP3 audiobooks with a clean local web UI, multiple TTS backends, chapter export, and voice cloning.
+- [mozilla-ai/Blueprint-template](https://github.com/mozilla-ai/Blueprint-template) - Template that can be used to start your own Blueprint.
 - [mpoon/gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader) - Convert code repos into an LLM prompt-friendly format.
 Mostly built by GPT-4.
 - [mrks111/folder-organizer](https://github.com/mrks111/folder-organizer) - This Python script helps you automatically organize a messy folder by sorting files into predefined categories.
 It uses a graphical user interface (GUI) to select the target folder, making it easy to use.
 - [msampathkumar/FakeReceiptImageGenerator](https://github.com/msampathkumar/FakeReceiptImageGenerator) - Receipt Generator using PIL, Python